aspose-words/Aspose.Words-API-References/english/net/aspose.words.markup/istructureddocumenttag/level/_index.md

 ---
 title: IStructuredDocumentTag.Level
 second_title: Aspose.Words for .NET API Reference
-description: Gets the level at which this SDT occurs in the document tree in C#
+description: IStructuredDocumentTag property.
+Gets the level at which this SDT occurs in the document tree in C#
 type: docs
 weight: 40
 url: /net/aspose.words.markup/istructureddocumenttag/level/